top of page

 Scenario: A client submits inspiration images and ideas for a custom project.

-• The client clearly communicates vision and desired features
+• The client clearly communicates vision and desired features.

-• The drafter/designer creates a proposal, identifies potential issues, and refines the concept into accurate drawings
+• The drafter/designer creates a proposal, identifies potential issues, and refines the concept into accurate drawings.

-• The builder reviews plans, communicates concerns, and constructs the final product using updated revisions
+• The builder reviews plans, communicates concerns, and constructs the final product using updated revisions.

 Outcome: